nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 The current limitation is that this analysis only looks at normal ETH transactions.
 A deeper version would trace the receiving addresses further and look more closely at the Maker Vault / DSProxy activity.

+## Week 7:

+### Bitcoin UTXO Transaction Tree Analysis

+I also completed the Bitcoin UTXO transaction tree task.

+This task was different from the Ethereum analyses because Bitcoin uses the UTXO model instead of Ethereum's account-based model.
+Instead of tracking one wallet balance, the goal was to follow transaction outputs as they are spent into later transactions.

+I first tested the Bitcoin genesis transaction:

+`4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b`

+The script checked the genesis transaction output and found that the 50 BTC output did not produce a normal forward spend path.
+I documented this as a special case instead of forcing it into the graph.

+After that, I used an early spendable Bitcoin transaction as a practical example and traced the UTXO path forward.

+The practical trace produced:

+* 12 trace rows
+* 8 unique source transactions traced
+* max hop reached: 7
+* 11 spent outputs followed

+Since the hop count starts at 0, reaching hop 7 means the trace covered 8 levels.
+This goes past the original 4-5 hop goal from the meeting notes.

+I also created CSV outputs and graph visualizations for both the genesis test and the practical UTXO example.
+The graph is intentionally simple, while the CSV contains the output indexes, BTC values, and spent-by transaction IDs.

+This task helped me understand how different Bitcoin transaction tracing is compared to Ethereum wallet analysis.